 Cremations in India are a ritual that dates back several thousands of years.
 But they are hugely polluting, and often overlooked in the name of culture.
-Arth is a community in India who found a solution that honours religion and the environment: cow dung.
+Arth is a community group in India who found a solution that honours religion and the environment.
+So what’s the answer?
+Cow dung.

 Arth strive to add meaning to the last rite.
-Every year, somewhere around 8.2 million cremations take place in India, which results in the deforestation of around 16.4 million trees.
-Now consider this: every day, 1.6 lakh tonnes of cow dung is wasted; thrown into rivers and drains or simply left to decompose.
+Every year, approximately 8.2 million cremations take place in India, which results in the deforestation of around 16.4 million trees.
+Now consider this: every day, 1.6 lakh tonnes of cow dung is wasted.
+It’s either thrown into rivers and drains or simply left to decompose.

 More than 85% of people in India are cremated.
 This practice has been going on for over 2,000 years now.
 But the consequences to nature as a result of wood cremation always goes unnoticed.
 A traditional Hindu funeral pyre burns anything between 400 to 500 kilograms of wood and takes over six hours.
 In India, more than 8.2 million wood-based cremations are done every year.
 This leads to the deforestation of 16.4 million trees per year.
 This many trees could save 54 million tonnes of carbon dioxide from entering into the atmosphere.
 But air pollution and deforestation are not the only environmental threats caused by cremation — they also generate large quantities of ash, which are later thrown into rivers and add to the toxicity of the waters.